 Falsifying evidence

-A person may plant false evidence, such as manufacturing fake medical records or doctored photographs depicting abuse.
-These false allegations may then be used to make a complaint to the child protective services authority, involve the police, or be presented in court.
+A person may plant false evidence.
+Parties may manufacture fake medical records or doctor photographs depicting abuse.
+These false allegations may then be used to:

-This false allegation could then be used as the basis for a protective order, restricting the targeted parent from accessing their child.
+This false allegation could then be used to restrict the targeted parent from accessing their child.

 Coaching and alienation

-A common tactic is for one parent to try and turn the child against their spouse.
+A common tactic is for one parent to try to turn the child against their spouse.
 The object of this behaviour is to alienate the parent.
 The offending parent can try many methods.

 Criticisms